awsdocs/amazon-ecs-developer-guide/doc_source/security_iam_service-with-iam.md

 |  ecs:task\-definition  |  The context key is formatted `"ecs:task-definition":"task-definition-arn"` where *task\-definition\-arn* is the ARN for the Amazon ECS task definition\.  | ARN, Null |
 |  ecs:service  |  The context key is formatted `"ecs:service":"service-arn"` where *service\-arn* is the ARN for the Amazon ECS service\.  | ARN, Null |

-To learn with which actions and resources you can use a condition key, see [Supported Resource\-Level Permissions for Amazon ECS API Actions](ecs-supported-iam-actions-resources.md)\.
+To learn with which actions and resources you can use a condition key, see [Supported resource\-level permissions for Amazon ECS API actions](#ecs-supported-iam-actions-resources)\.

 ### Examples<a name="security_iam_service-with-iam-id-based-policies-examples"></a>